code-and-effect/codeandeffect.com/pages/testimonials.md

   <div class="callout callout-light callout-flipped mb-5">
     <blockquote class="blockquote mb-0">
       <p class="text-right mb-4">
-        &ldquo;Code & Effect has been an invaluable resource for ARTA as we developed and launched complex benefits administration systems in less than a year.
+        &ldquo;Code and Effect has been an invaluable resource for ARTA as we developed and launched complex benefits administration systems in less than a year.
 They are extremely professional and capable, and can diagnose issues, propose solutions and implement them in a timely manner.
 We continue to receive their assistance after launch through a maintenance agreement and look forward to collaborating on additional projects in the future.&rdquo;
       </p>
       <footer class="blockquote-footer text-left">
         Amanda Shaw, Chief Marketing Officer